TCLamnidis/BareBonesBash/README.md

 ```bash
 cd ~/BareBonesBash
 wget -i ~/BareBonesBash/Ftp.Links.txt

 ```

 Look at that!
 One command instead of 7!
 You're becoming a bash pro already!

 ### What is a Variable anyway?

-First off, let us start on a tangent.
+Time for another tangent!
 You will now learn the `echo` command.
 In bash `echo` just prints things.
 The name refers to the fact that since the computer "says" what you just told it to say, it behaves like an echo of yourself.
 Tradition dictates that the first thing you have the computer say in programming